Eight business lessons we can all learn from superheroes and villains

 In Suicide Squad, Harley Quinn tells El Diablo to own his mistakes.
 They are what shape you as a person.
 After all, Harley’s lacking a squeaky-clean track record herself, but she is unapologetically her (crazy) self.

 In the early days of business it’s only natural that you’ll make mistakes.
 Instead of dwelling on them, learn from them and move on.
 When you can look back and see what went wrong in a certain scenario, you can use this new knowledge to inform your future strategies and goals.

 8) Spider Man – With great power, comes great responsibility

 After being bitten by a radioactive spider, Peter Parker develops the strength, agility and ‘spidey senses’ of an arachnid.
 Unfortunately, upon discovering his new power, he got a little carried away with the glitz and glamour and neglected the responsibilities that came with it.

 In business, you don’t have to be the CEO to have power.
 It could be that you’re managing direct reports, or simply that your decisions or actions within your role can directly impact a client.
 The important thing is to understand your power and the responsibilities that come with the job.
 Think about the potential consequences and who could be affected before acting.

 Sure, these superheroes and super villains may be unlikely business influencers, but as you can see, there are valuable lessons to be taken from their experiences and attitudes.

-Next time you face a challenge at work think “what would Captain Marvel do?” or if you’re stuck for ideas, a little ‘Iron Man thinking’ may do the trick.
+Next time you face a challenge at work, buy comic book and think “what would Captain Marvel do?” or if you’re stuck for ideas, a little ‘Iron Man thinking’ may do the trick.
 You never know: by channelling your inner comic book character you could feel empowered at work and ready to take on challenges ahead.